moby/moby/docs/reference/commandline/dockerd.md

-      --max-concurrent-uploads int            Set the max concurrent uploads for each push (default 5) --metrics-addr string                   Set address and port to serve the metrics api (default "") --mtu int                               Set the containers network MTU --oom-score-adjust int                  Set the oom_score_adj for the daemon (default -500) -p, --pidfile string                        Path to use for daemon PID file (default "/var/run/docker.pid") --raw-logs                              Full timestamps without ANSI coloring
+      --max-concurrent-uploads int            Set the max concurrent uploads for each push (default 5) --metrics-addr string                   Set address and port to serve the metrics api (default "") --mtu int                               Set the containers network MTU --no-new-privileges                     Disable container processes from gaining new privileges --oom-score-adjust int                  Set the oom_score_adj for the daemon (default -500) -p, --pidfile string                        Path to use for daemon PID file (default "/var/run/docker.pid") --raw-logs                              Full timestamps without ANSI coloring